 Initiated 1999, the Sunshine Through Golf Camp Program services more than 1,200 individuals with special needs through nearly 100 clinics.
 The camps are a collaboration between the Foundation, Special Recreation Associations (SRAs), golf courses and golf professionals.

 The Foundation was founded in 1944 to offer assistance for returning World War II veterans.
-These services are still offered today in conjunction with Chicagoland VA hospitals, the Great Lakes Naval Base, RevelationGolf and the Odyssey Golf Foundation.
+These services are still offered today in conjunction with Chicagoland VA hospitals, the Great Lakes Naval Base and RevelationGolf.